-Heintges & Associates is an award-winning curtain wall consulting firm offering the highest level of expertise in the design and implementation of the building envelope.
+Heintges Consulting Architects & Engineers P.C. is an award-winning professional firm offering the highest level of expertise in the design and implementation of the building envelope.

 Since 1989, Heintges has designed and consulted on more than 150 million square feet of curtain wall and exterior cladding for projects throughout the U.S. and in 24 other countries.
 We work with visionary architects and owners throughout the world, and have designed and consulted on some of the most prestigious cultural projects in New York City, including the renovation of the United Nations Headquarters, the new Whitney Museum of American Art, Lincoln Center, and the Museum of Modern Art.

-Led by Robert Heintges, FAIA, our staff is composed of architects and engineers whose experience encompasses all aspects of the construction and design of custom curtain walls, specialty glazing, a variety of opaque cladding systems, and exterior stonework.
-Nearly all of the firm’s senior staff members teach at the undergraduate and graduate levels at academic institutions including Columbia University, Parsons, Pratt Institute, Harvard, and Rice University.
+Led by Robert Heintges, FAIA, our staff is composed of architects and engineers whose experience encompasses all aspects of the design and construction of custom curtain walls, specialty glazing, opaque cladding systems, exterior stonework, and structural glass.
+Many of the firm’s senior staff members have taught at the undergraduate and graduate levels at academic institutions including Columbia University, Parsons, Pratt Institute, Harvard, and Rice University.

-Heintges & Associates is a division of Evans Heintges Architects PLLC with offices in New York and San Francisco.
+Heintges has offices in New York and San Francisco.
 Our main office is located in Manhattan and houses an extensive collection of enclosure material and product samples, including more than 5,000 glass samples, and a library of enclosure-related literature and codes.

 Areta Pawlynsky, AIA, has overseen complex facades in the United States, Asia, and the Middle East since joining the firm in 1991.
 Ms. Pawlynsky is interested in exploring the energy efficiency, technical capabilities, and design potential of cladding materials and systems.
 Her work has included the assessment and renovation of historically sensitive facades, as well as the execution of new enclosure walls.
 Ms. Pawlynsky holds degrees from University of Illinois and Columbia University in architecture and historic preservation.